-491. Industrial Quality Control (3)
+491. INDUSTRIAL QUALITY CONTROL (3).
 Techniques of establishing and maintaining quality of product including statistical quality control applications.

-493. Materials Analysis (3)
+493. MATERIALS ANALYSIS (3).
 Principles related to the behavior of materials and the examination and testing of these materials.
-Prerequisite: Ind.&T. 293 or consent of instructor.
+Pre-requisite: I&T 293 or consent of instructor.

-495. Industrial Computer Programming (3)
+495. INDUSTRIAL COMPUTER PROGRAMMING (3).
 Digital computer programming of industrial technology and industrial education problems.
 Use and organization of computer systems.
-Application topics including models for decision making, computer simulation, man-machine communication, industrial information storage and retrieval, data collection and transmission, symbolic computation, and advanced computer languages.
-Prerequisite: Ind.&T. 295.
+Application topics including models for decision making, computer simulation, man-machine communication, industrial information storage and retrieval. data collection and transmission, symbolic computation, and advanced computer languages.
+Prerequisite: I&T 295.

-500. Introduction to Graduate Work in Industrial Education (3) The methods of research available for use by graduate students in industrial education; a review of current research studies in this field; and the application of the findings of these studies to the improvement of industrial arts, vocational-industrial, and technical education programs.
+500. INTRODUCTION TO GRADUATE WORK IN INDUSTRIAL EDUCATION (3).
+The methods of research available for use by graduate students in industrial education; a review of current research studies in this field; and the application of the findings of these studies to the improvement of industrial arts, vocational-industrial, and technical education programs.

-502. Content and Methods of Industrial Education (3)
+502. CONTENT AND METHODS OF INDUSTRIAL EDUCATION (3).
 Interest and motivation of learning, skill development, teaching devices, methods and procedures, and shop management.
 Designed to improve the techniques of teaching industrial education subjects.

-505. Curriculum Construction in Industrial Education (3)
+505. CURRICULUM CONSTRUCTION IN INDUSTRIAL EDUCA-TION (3).
 The concepts underlying course construction in industrial education.
 Problems in the selection and organization of instructional materials and course content.

 542A.
-Industrial Arts Activities for Classroom Teachers (3)
+INDUSTRIAL ARTS ACTIVITIES FOR CLASSROOM TEACH-ERS (3).
 Classroom teachers in grades K-6 observe children's activities with tools and materials.
 Construction of sample projects, teaching aids, and resource units.
 Not recommended for industrial arts majors.

 542B.
-Industrial Arts in Grades K-6 (3)
+INDUSTRIAL ARTS IN GRADES K-6 (3).
 Organization and administration of industrial arts activities in grades K-6.
-Classroom observations followed by consideration of purpose, selection of activities, purchase of tools and equipment, and means of starting a program.
+Classroom observation followed by consideration of purpose, selection of activities, purchase of tools and equipment, and means of starting a program.
 For administrators and industrial arts majors.

-562. Principles of Automated Manufacturing (3)
+562. PRINCIPLES OF AUTOMATED MANUFACTURING (3).
 Principles of organization and administration of computer-aided manufacturing.
-Special attention is given to the design of organizational structures for C.A.M. and numerical control of production.
-Prerequisite: Ind.&T. 364 or consent of instructor.
+Special attention is given to the design of organizational structures and numerical control of production.
+Prerequisite: I&T 364 or consent of instructor.

-563. Individual Problems in N/C (1-6)
+563. INDIVIDUAL PROBLEMS IN N/C (1-6).
 An advanced independent study course in numerical control technology.
 Research reading and written reports are required.
 Problems must be defined and approved before registration.
 May be repeated to a total of 6 semester hours.
-Prerequisite: Ind.&T. 562 or consent of instructor.
+Prerequisite: I&T 562 or consent of instructor.

-566. Problems in Adult Education (3)
+566. PROBLEMS IN ADULT EDUCATION (3).
 History of the adult education movement; learning abilities, educational interests, and needs of adults; problems and procedures in organizing and operating adult education programs; relation of adult education to public school education.

-570. Electronic Function Generators (3)
+570. ELECTRONIC FUNCTION GENERATORS (3).
 The basic problems and their solutions concerning the generation, translation, and utilization of complex waveforms are presented.
 Frequency and amplitude stability analysis techniques are presented.

-571. Electronic Network Synthesis (3)
+571. ELECTRONIC NETWORK SYNTHESIS (3).
 Presentation of network synthesis procedures.
 The image parameter method is presented in terms of image impedance function and image transfer functions.